jamesclancy/SafeCardGame/README.md

         | Error e -> { gs with NotificationMessages = appendNotificationMessageToListOrCreateList gs.NotificationMessages e }
 ```

-Refreshing teh site I am not able to click through all the steps of my turn!
+Refreshing the site I am not able to click through all the steps of my turn!

+I am leaving this as the final commit of branch `step-10-better-sample-data-and-wiring-up-ui-cont`.